Fl4v1u5/Master-Miner/README.md

   WARNING: If you copy this smelly code and publish it as yours for college, their copy detection will be activated and you'll get a 0/10.
 I already got my 10/10 so I don't care anymore, that's why I made it public.

-  The code is licensed under the MIT license.
+  The code is licensed under the GNU GPL 3.0 license.

   Copyright (c) 2019-2020 NorielSylvire (Flaviu E. Hongu).